syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 ## Excel-like Scrollable panel

 The `EnableScrollableSidePanel` feature is used to provide scroll support when Auto Hidden tab items overflow onto the side panel.
-By default EnableScrollableSidePanel value is `False`, to enable this feature you can set its value to `True`.
+By default EnableScrollableSidePanel value is `False`, this feature can be enabled by set its value to `True`.

 {% tabs %}